danielddb/angular-2-webpack-2/README.md

 # Main commands

-`yarn start` to start up webpack dev server and mock server on (proxied from http://localhost:3000 to http://localhost:8080/mocks) for mock API data.
+`yarn start` to start up webpack dev server and the mock server (proxied from http://localhost:3000 to http://localhost:8080/mocks).

 `yarn run start:prod` to build webpack assets in production mode and start up http-server.